iobruno/data-engineering-zoomcamp/module4-analytics-engineering/bigquery/README.md

 export DBT_BIGQUERY_DATASET_LOCATION=us-central1
 ```

-4.3.
-Since we're doing `oauth` authentication for development, run:
+3.3.
+Since we're doing `oauth` authentication for our Development env, run:
 ```shell
 gcloud auth login
 ```

-**5.** Install dbt dependencies and trigger the pipeline
+**4.** Install dbt dependencies and trigger the pipeline

-5.1.
+4.1.
 Run `dbt deps` to install  dbt plugins
 ```shell
 dbt deps
 ```

-5.2.
+4.2.
 Run `dbt seed` to push/create the tables from the .csv seed files to the target schema
 ```shell
 dbt seed
 ```

-5.3.
+4.3.
 Run dbt run to trigger the dbt models to run
 ```shell
 dbt build